mstgnz/gioc/README.md

 ## License

-`gioc` is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-If you encounter any issues or have questions, please open an issue on the GitHub repository.

 ## Testing